logicalsteps/ether-dev/README.md

     ![](images/parityui-1.png)
     2. Click the check box shown, next at the bottom right corner a pop message appears.
 Select **APPROVE**
     3. Now select **Parity Wallet** icon
-    4. The Parity UI will appear like the image below having 10 accounts with 100 eth each.
+    4. The Parity UI will appear like the image below having 10 accounts with 100 ether each.
     ![](images/ParityUI.png)
     5. With reference to the above image, Accounts from A1 to A5 are unlocked, but remaining accounts from A5 are locked.
 The password which is used for unlocking the accounts is Blank password.
     6. Transactions can be made with Accounts from A1 to A5 as they are unlocked, But we need to **Approve** each transaction which are made from A5 to remaining accounts.